polyipseity/information/special/academia/HKUST/COMP 2211/index.md

   - Topic 10: Minimax and Alpha-Beta Pruning
   - Topic 11: Ethics of Artificial Intelligence
 - format: closed book, calculator, no cheatsheet
+- note: An error with one of the questions was found during the exam.
+As a result, 5 extra minutes were added.
 - grades: 89/100 → 91.5/100
   - statistics
     - mean: 68.06 (provided: 69.17) → 68.28